 We’ll look at why and how automation will chart a course of sustainability and growth for the food sector.
-In fact, the importance of process automation software in these times cannot be overstated — Supply Chain (at 64%), Customer Relationship Management (at 57%), Human Resources (at 56%), and Accounting (52%) are leading the charge on digital transformation for better management of their finances in response to the pandemic (NexTec 2020 Food & Beverage Industry Study).
+In fact, the importance of process automation software and advanced technology in these times cannot be overstated — Supply Chain (at 64%), Customer Relationship Management (at 57%), Human Resources (at 56%), and Accounting (52%) are leading the charge on digital transformation for better management of their finances in response to the pandemic (NexTec 2020 Food & Beverage Industry Study).
 These are your traditional operational and cost centers that could turn profitable with intelligent automation.
 But there are a host of other application areas where different emerging technologies are being utilized — we’ll look at a few of those here.

 Rapid growth in population and the systematic degradation of links along the food chain, thanks to human activity, have brought about a sense of urgency and novelty in the way food is produced and delivered.
 Businesses are looking for ways to deliver fresh as well as processed food to customers, quickly and efficiently.

 Here are some of the technologies supporting digital transformation in the food industry:

 AI & Machine Learning: the application of cognitive technologies such as AI & Machine Learning to Robotic Process Automation (RPA) has enabled straight-through processing of repetitive tasks along any process chain.
 Today, food corporations are applying the collective capabilities from these technologies, termed Intelligent Process Automation, to belt-driven and chain processes.